Ebenezer Senior High School: Houses

 The school has four houses and each student is assigned a house when admitted into the school.
 The houses are named after the founder and former teachers of the school.
 The names of the houses are: Aryee House, Freeman House, Martinson House, and Otoo House.

 Sports

 The school participates in sporting competitions nationwide and is renowned for football (soccer), field hockey, handball and athletics in inter college sports competitions.

-Old Students Association (Padua Alumni)
+Old Students Association

 The Ebenezer Old Students Association (EOSA) is an association of old students of the school.
 The association has a governing body consisting of: a president, vice president, general secretary, treasurer, financial secretary and a public relations officer elected at an annual general meeting.
 They have the responsibility of planning and executing all programmes or events that are organised by the association.
 It also serves as a liaison between the alumni and the school.
 The association also supports the school in funding the regeneration of its old and derelict infrastructure.

 An old student of the school is referred to as a "Paduan".